KidOfCubes/KidOfCubes/README.md

-### hello gamer/programmer
+### hello gamer

-im on discord at KidOfCubes#4867 and have a gmail with same name
+i am child who is bad at programming

+i have discord: KidOfCubes#4867

 i do c#, java, js and python